 But.
 Exciting.
 Times!
 Hundertwasser arrived in town.
 We all flocked to his lecture.
 He was ALL THE RAGE!
 We loved him, we loved his art and his architecture.
 (And someone I knew ended up loving him far more directly – but that is her tale to tell, not mine.)

 There were gatherings, parties, outings, camps, sex and drugs and even a smattering of rock and roll.
 People I knew were getting smashed and sneaking out at night to paint the trees.
-Taking LSD.
-We led each other into downtown Auckland blindfolded, effectively inventing a trust-game.
-We were frequently stoned. we seldom hit the books.
+We took LSD.
+We led each other into downtown Auckland blindfolded, effectively inventing trust-games from scratch.
+Often stoned, we seldom hit the books.

 But anyway; scene is now set.
 Let me introduce Ant Farm.

 Suddenly the new buzz was Ant Farm, “an avant-garde architecture, graphic arts, and environmental design practice, founded in San Francisco in 1968 by Chip Lord and Doug Michels.”
 [Wikipedia] [and hey: I didn’t know any of that at the time]. and they were coming to Auckland!
 Some of the senior Arch students had arranged it.
-Said students were big fans!
-They were in touch with trends.
-They were somehow connected to the real world in ways I was not.
+They were big fans; in touch with trends; connected to the real world in ways I was not.
 I’d never heard of Ant Farm until then.

 So, quick recap: Ant Farm buried some cars in the desert, and they drove a car through a wall of burning TV sets, and some other stuff I missed in the memo.
 They were architects, apparently.
 Seemed to go with the territory: eccentrics, radical stirrers, pot-heads, dreamers, optimists, visionaries … [tick as many boxes as are appropriate].